Above is a 13 element (see element count) TV aerial and 3 element DAB aerial, illustrating the main components found on Yagi type aerials.

 The frequency response of the aerial may well be stamped on it, this is often on the dipole.

 How old is your aerial ?
 The older it is the, more likely to be a grouped aerial.
 Thirty years ago very few widebands were fitted, though I assume any DIY shed aerial must have been one.

-If your transmitter is a wideband (e.g. Belmont) and you`re picking up all the channels, to a greater or lesser extent, then your aerial must be a wideband.
+If your transmitter is a wideband and you`re picking up all the channels, to a greater or lesser extent, then your aerial must be a wideband.
 Either that, or you live next to the transmitter !
 A grouped aerial may not give any significant signal at all outside of its band.
-But also bear in mind that different widebands do give different amounts of signal.

 Apart from the above, checking the signal level using a “set top aerial” (preferably in the loft) is the easiest and most accurate test that anyone can undertake without an RF meter or local knowledge, or getting out on the roof !
 If you get reasonable pictures on all available channels you`re in a pretty good signal area.
 But remember, if aligning onto an alternative transmitter, you must retune your TV !

-The average set top aerial (like the one pictured) will give about 3 dB of gain, a DM log will double this, and putting it outside gives another 30 to 70%, or more (see aerial ridge tests).
+The average set top aerial we sell will give about 3 to 4 dBd of gain, a DM log will approximately double this, and putting it outside gives another 30 to 70%, or more (see aerial ridge tests).
 The relative signal levels of all our other aerials can then be found on aerial gain tests.

 Do your neighbours get good signals on all the available channels and do they need amplifiers or “high gain aerials” to do so ?
 Having said that many people use amps or high gain aerials when they don`t even need to, particularly if an installer is trying to “sell the job up”.